Electro-Spanish Model B

-The Electro-Spanish Model B was the world's first production, solid body (Bakelite) electrified lap steel guitar, officially released in 1935 by Rickenbacker.
+The Electro-Spanish Model B was the world's first production, solid body (Bakelite) electrified guitar, officially released in 1935 by Rickenbacker, and based on the 1931 "Model B Hawaiian" Lap Steels.
+Unlike the Square-necked lap steel models, the "Electro-Spanish" model had a round neck and was meant to be played as a conventional guitar.
 Commercially, it was the most successful musical instrument manufactured by Rickenbacker.
 Though not entirely solid - it had thick plastic (Bakelite) walls and a detachable Spanish neck.
 The instrument was created to eliminate the feedback found in conventional electrification of stringed instruments.

 The Electro-Spanish Model B set the stage for solid body guitars to develop; including the Fender Esquire in 1950 and the Gibson Les Paul in 1952.